Imagimm-CIML/SAPHIR/README.md

 ROIs selected on the plot are displayed on the image and the color of the mask correspond to cell type.

 Cropped ROIs :
-The ROIs selected on the plot can be displayed with the button "".
-Each time a new selection is made, you need to reload the viewer with the "" button.
+The ROIs selected on the plot can be displayed with the button "Load ROIs".
+Each time a new selection is made, you need to reload the viewer with the "Load ROIs" button.
 The ROIs are displayed in the viewer in order of ROIs IDs.

 ##### Part 2 : Image to plot